gozygreg/The-Cardiac-Nurse/README.md

 - Site visitors are able to read the various blog posts on the site.

 ## Agile
 The plan for this project was carried out using the Agile Methodology in Github.
-User Stories were created using [issues](https://github.com/gozygreg/The-Cardiac-Nurse/issues) on git hub.
+Epics and User Stories were created using [issues](https://github.com/gozygreg/The-Cardiac-Nurse/issues) on git hub.
 Each user story explicitly explains the purpose of the issues.
 Each story was assigned a classification of must-have, should-have, could-have or future-have..
 It was prioritised using GitHub labels with different colors.
-See link to kanban board [here](https://github.com/users/gozygreg/projects/14/views/1)
+See link to kanban board [here](https://github.com/users/gozygreg/projects/14/views/1).
+Various tasks performed were also itemized using the agile methodology in Github.

+### Epics
+1. Nurse Profile
+2. Nurse Blog
+3. Sign in/out
+4. Messaging

+For simplicity in the readme documentation, I have categorized all user stories in to three below; Admin stories, Nurse stories and site visitors stories.
+However, visit my [epics](https://github.com/gozygreg/The-Cardiac-Nurse/issues) on git hub to see more of the agile methodology arrangement.
+I have created 4 Epics and 16 user stories and various tasks under each user stories.
 ### Admin stories
 As the site administrator (For Nurse Blog app):
 1. I can create, read, update and delete post so that I can manage the contents and flow of the site. **Story point: 3**